jaxxstorm/leebriggs.co.uk/_posts/2022-09-05-authenticating-to-aws-the-right-way.md

 ## Session Tokens

 AWS can provide you with an AWS Access Key and an AWS secret key via [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html), its security token service.
-Credentials generated via STS are very similar to the tokens you see in the AWS IAM User interface, but they also some with an AWS Session Token which has requires you to specify _duration_.
+Credentials generated via STS are very similar to the tokens you see in the AWS IAM User interface, but they also come with an AWS Session Token which requires you to specify _duration_.
 Once that duration has expired, the issued credentials become inactive and can't be used, so you now need to generate some more.

 ## Hang on...